exa303/lfcs/bash_scripting.md

 ### OTHER:

+= and == are for string comparisons
+-eq is for numeric comparisons
+-eq is in the same family as -lt, -le, -gt, -ge, and -ne

+== is specific to bash (not present in sh (Bourne shell), ...).
+Using POSIX = is preferred for compatibility.
+In bash the two are equivalent, and in sh = is the only one that will work.

 * `command && command && command` - Using one & (ampersand) to run commands simultaneously

 * `$$` - is the process ID (PID) of the script itself. $BASHPID is the process ID of the current instance of Bash.